 Lower back pain is one of the most common reasons people visit their doctor.
 It is also a common reason to miss work.
-More than 80% of people will experience back pain at some point in their life.
+More than 80% of people will experience back pain at some point.
 The majority will recover well in just a few weeks.
 However, about 10% will experience ongoing back pain.
-Whether you experience ongoing or intermittent back pain, doing proper back stretches will help.
+Whether you experience continuing or intermittent back pain, doing proper back stretches will help.
 This article shows you 5 simple stretches for your lower back pain.

 Feel Better with Stretches for Lower Back Pain

 Exercise has a powerful protective effect on lower back pain.
 Exercise performed consistently over time will reduce your chances of experiencing back pain.
-It will not totally eliminate your risk.
-However, when you do experience an episode of back pain, you will recover easier and quicker.
+It will not eliminate your risk.
+However, when you do experience an episode of back pain, you will recover more quickly.

 Stretches for Lower Back Pain: The Right Stretches for You